 including following directions from a sat nav and testing different manoeuvres.

-The Independent driving test changes
+Independent driving in the driving test

 1. Independent driving part of the test will increase to 20 minutes

 The independent driving part of the test currently lasts around 10 minutes.
 During this part of the test, you have to drive without turn-by-turn directions from the driving examiner.

 This part of the test will be made longer, so it’ll last around 20 minutes - roughly half of the test.